 Implementation

-The Achievement SIT is focused on the FISO improvement cycle for continuous improvement using a range of data and evidence to inform teacher practice and student achievement.
-Principal, Leading Teachers and Learning Specialists are supported by a team of Assistant Learning Specialists (PLT Leaders).
-There is a high level of professional learning at all levels and the promotion of collaboration to build collective efficacy within our professional learning teams (PLTs).
+The excellence in teaching and learning leadership team is focused on the FISO improvement cycle for continuous improvement using a range of data and evidence to inform teacher practice and student achievement.
+A leading teacher and two learning specialists are supported by a team of PLT Leaders.
+There is a high level of professional learning at all levels and the promotion of professional collaboration within our professional learning communities.

-Teaching & Learning at Jackson School is proudly based on the Victorian Curriculum F-10 including A-D. The curriculum is the common set of knowledge and skills required by students for life-long learning, social development and active and informed citizenship.
-The Victorian Curriculum incorporates the Australian Curriculum and reflects Victorian priorities and standards, but differs in some important aspects, most notably the representation of the curriculum as a continuum of learning and the structural design.
+Teaching & Learning at Jackson School is proudly based on the Victorian Curriculum.
+The curriculum is the common set of knowledge and skills required by students for life-long learning, social development and active and informed citizenship.
+The Victorian Curriculum F–10 (including Levels A-D) incorporates the Australian Curriculum and reflects Victorian priorities and standards, but differs in some important respects, most notably the representation of the curriculum as a continuum of learning and the structural design.
 We pride ourselves on building a student-centred learning community which aims to develop students’ self-esteem, confidence and independence at every level.
-Students at Jackson School study a minimum requirement of Literacy, Numeracy, Inquiry Learning, eSMART, RRRR/SHV and PBIS weekly.
-Students also participate in our Specialist learning areas weekly: Physical Education, Visual & Media Art, STEM and Design Technology, Performing Arts and Library.
+Students at Jackson School study a minimum requirement of Literacy, Numeracy, Integrated Learning, RRRR and PBIS weekly.
 Students also attend camps, incursions and excursions into the community to develop their personal learning and interpersonal skills in the real world.
 With teacher support and curriculum adaptations, students work towards participating collaboratively in group learning activities.
+At Jackson we offer a range of specialist programs: PE, Performing Arts, Design & Food Technologies and Visual Art.

+In line with DE guidelines of ensure English and Maths is substantially taught, there are 320 Hours per year (8 Hours /Week) of English and 200 Hours per year (5 Hours /Week) of Mathematics.
 Literacy consists of reading and viewing; writing and speaking and listening.
 We value the importance of developing good communication skills (both verbal and non-verbal) to build the foundations of reading and writing.
-Numeracy consists of number and algebra; measurement and geometry (space from 2025 in the Victorian Curriculum 2.0); and statistics and probability (from Level 3).
+Numeracy consists of number and algebra; measurement and geometry; and statistics and probability.
 We value the importance of developing visual imagery of number and how to apply these skills practically in the real world.
-Our Inquiry Learning units are based on a two-year banded curriculum of subjects from the Victorian Curriculum including the general capabilities.
-Inquiry Learning provides a context for authentic, real-world teaching and learning.
+Our Integrated Learning units are based on a two-year spiral curriculum of subjects from the Victorian Curriculum including the general capabilities.
+Integrated Learning provides a context for authentic teaching and learning in literacy and numeracy.

-In our Foundation Stage (Prep-2) Curriculum follows a child-centred play-based learning model with embedded English, Mathematics, Health and PE, The Arts and Personal Social Capability from the Victorian Curriculum.
-In Lower Primary (Years 3-4), Upper Primary (5-6) and Lower Secondary (Years 7-8) this supported learning environment is strongly focused on providing children with a strong foundation of essential literacy and numeracy skills.
-Students then onto more collaborative project-based learning in Upper Secondary (Years 9&10) focused around the World of Work program.
+In our Foundation Stage (Prep-2) Curriculum follows a child-centred play-based learning model inspired by the Victorian Early Year Learning Development Framework (VEYLDF) with embedded English, Mathematics, Health and PE, The Arts and Personal Social Capability from the Victorian Curriculum.
+In Lower Primary (Years 3-4) this supported learning environment is strongly focused on providing children with a strong foundation of essential literacy and numeracy skills through utilising a child’s natural propensity to learn independently and collaboratively through play.
+In Upper Primary (5-6) and Lower Secondary (Years 7-8), children gradually move to an integrated learning curriculum and then onto more collaborative project-based learning in Secondary (Years 9&10) focused around the World of Work.
 In Senior Secondary (Year 11&12) we also offer two pathways, including: Victorian Pathways Certificate (VPC) at Foundation Level and ASDAN Towards Foundation.
-See further information below.

 Further information on how our school implements the curriculum, including the learning areas provided at each year level/band of schooling, and the capabilities that are developed by students across these learning areas and the approximate time allocations for each learning area, is provided in our whole school, curriculum area, year level and unit / lesson curriculum plans.